andrasq/node-qunpack/README.md

     [# ... ] - subformat inside the [ ] will be gathered into a sub-array.
                The subformat may have a non-zero repeat count, in which case that many sub-arrays will be extracted.
+A negative count is ignored.
+It is an error for the count to be zero.
                Eg, 'C[S2]' on [1,2,3,4,5,6] => [ 0x01, [0x0203, 0x0405] ]

+    {# ... } - extracts # objects with properties determined by the named conversion
+               specifiers contained inside the `{ ... }` (default 1 object).
+               A negative count is ignored.
+The count must not be zero.
+               Eg, '{2 a:C, x:X1, b:S}' on [1,2,3,4] => [ {a:1, b:0x0102}, {a:3, b:0304} ]

     Position control: